TanishkBansode/3dviewer/README.md

 # 3dviewer
-To open and view .stl and .glb files
+A lightweight browser-based 3D model viewer using Three.js that lets you upload and explore formats like .stl and .glb.